 The Grossarltal valley head is home to some of the most beautiful fishing waters in all of Salzburg province.
 The clear mountain water coming from Schödertal valley and the Keeskogel glacier provides an outstanding habitat for native fish.
-One very special rarity is the alpine salmon, which is found nowhere else in Austria other than the Ötzlsee.

 As you fish in Grossarltal, you will discover stretches of tranquilly flowing river, large pools, rapids, rocky undertows and gravel banks, surrounded by lush meadows and alpine pastures.